greg7mdp/parallel-hashmap/README.md

 Key points:

-- the `flat` hash maps may move the keys and values in memory.
+- The `flat` hash maps may move the keys and values in memory.
 So if you keep a pointer to something inside a `flat` hash map, this pointer may become invalid when the map is mutated.
 The `node` hash maps don't, and should be used instead if this is a problem.

-- the `flat` hash maps will be smaller, and usually faster than the `node` hash maps, so use them if you can.
+- The `flat` hash maps will use less memory, and usually be faster than the `node` hash maps, so use them if you can.
 A possible exception is when the values inserted in the hash map are large (say more than 100 bytes [*needs testing*]).

-- the `parallel` hash maps are preferred when you have a few hash maps that will store a very large number of values.
+- The `parallel` hash maps are preferred when you have a few hash maps that will store a very large number of values.
 The `non-parallel` hash maps are preferred if you have a large number of hash maps, each storing a relatively small number of values.

+- The benefits of the `parallel` hash maps are:
+   a. reduced peak memory usage (when resizing), and
+   b. multithreading support (and inherent internal parallelism)